 PI; Syracuse University

 Dr. Gump has involved undergraduate students as co-author (3 publications) and presenter (5 conferences).
 In addition, Gump was recently PI for an Academic Research Enhancement Award (AREA) from NIH.
 This award mechanism is designed to increase the availability of projects that “will expose undergraduate (preferably, if available) and graduate students to meritorious research” (NIH AREA guidelines).
 Thus far, this award has resulted in 3 conference presentations by students and 3 publications with student co-authors.
 Gump co-authored a paper and presentation (see below) with NSF REU students from Year 01.
 Gump is currently PI for a large NIH R01 that involves many undergraduates in practicums, research assistantships, and independent studies.
-Dr. Gump will be in sabbatical during Summer 2017.

 co-PI; SUNY Oswego